JamesSmith1202/13_graphics/README.md

 * x0 y0 z0 = start point
 * x1 y1 z1 = end point

-`mesh filename` - load a mesh or set of edges from an obj file into the pointlist and or edge list directly. **NOT IMPLEMENTED**
+`mesh filename` - load a mesh or set of edges from an obj file into the pointlist and or edge list directly

 ## Knobs/Animation
 `basename name` - sets the base filename to save the gif and its generated images under.